Other Names for this Disease

 - The Cleveland Clinic Web site has an information page on Pelizaerus-Merzbacher disease.
 Click on Cleveland Clinic to view this information page.

 - Genetics Home Reference (GHR) contains information on Pelizaeus-Merzbacher disease.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.